Battle of Boyacá

 The battle occurred 150 km from Bogotá in the Andes Mountains, in a place known as Casa de Teja, close to a bridge over the Teatinos River and 3 roads heading to Samaca, Motavita and Tunja, an area which is now part of the Boyacá Department.
+The site of the battlefield today is dotted with various monuments and statues that commemorate the battle.